Armani Taylor-Prioleau

-Armani Alexander Taylor-Prioleau (born April 29, 1997) is an American professional football offensive tackle for the Birmingham Stallions of the United Football League (UFL).
+Armani Alexander Taylor-Prioleau (born April 29, 1997), formerly known as Alex Taylor, is an American professional football offensive tackle for the Birmingham Stallions of the United Football League (UFL).
 He played college football for the Appalachian State Mountaineers and South Carolina State Bulldogs.
 Taylor has been a member of the NFL's Cleveland Browns, Chicago Bears, Dallas Cowboys, and Washington Commanders; he won the 2024 UFL Championship with the Birmingham Stallions.

 Early life

 Taylor grew up in Moncks Corner, South Carolina, and attended Berkeley Senior High School.
 He originally played only basketball and did not play football until his junior year.

 College career

 Taylor spent his true freshman season at Appalachian State, redshirting the season.
 He opted to leave the school and transfer to South Carolina State University in order to play basketball.
 After spending two seasons as a reserve on the Bulldogs' basketball team, Taylor returned to football.
 He became a starter at tackle and was named third-team All-Mid-Eastern Athletic Conference (MEAC) as a redshirt junior.
 He was named first-team All-MEAC as a redshirt senior.